How can I raise a self-disciplined child?

 You’re parenting peacefully after all, not permissively.

 What you need to do though is to set the limit before you lose your temper.
-Don’t wait until your about to explode before trying to stop an unwanted behaviour.
+Don’t wait until your about to explode before trying to stop unwanted behaviour.
 Based on my personal experience, that’s a recipe for disaster.

 Whilst your sense of humour is still intact and you can still respond with grace and empathy, set a firm limit and ensure compliance.

 “Oh darling, I can see how happy you were with splashing water everywhere.
 I wish I could let you just splash to your heart’s content.
 The problem is, it makes it so hard for me to clean the bathroom afterwards so I’d really prefer if you didn’t splash water out of the bath and onto the floor.”